Fadiii/ZoomScrollView/README.md

 Adds zooming and scrolling functionality to your view.
 ## Usage
 Add ZoomScrollView.java to your project.
-The easiest implementation is to wrap you view inside ZoomScrollView like this:
+The easiest implementation is to wrap your view inside ZoomScrollView like this:

         // Create a view
         ImageView image = new ImageView(this);